SvenAelterman/DevCamp/Presentation/App-Service/README.md

 	Creation of the database can take a few minutes.
 Use the **Notifications** area to monitor the progress of the deployment.
 You cannot continue until the database has been deployed successfully.

-9. Back in the *Quick Start* blade, under **Create a table API**, choose **C\#** as your **Backend language**

-10. Click Download, extract the compressed project files to your local computer, and open the solution in Visual Studio.

-### Configure the server project
+###Configure the server project

 1. Back in the Mobile App backend settings, click **Quick Start** > your client platform.

 2. Under **Create a table API**, select **C\#** as your **Backend language**,

-3. Click **Download**, extract the compressed project files to your local computer, open the solution in Visual Studio, build the project to restore the NuGet packages, then deploy the project to Azure.
+3. Click **Download**, extract the compressed project files to your local computer, and open the solution in Visual Studio.
+4. Build the project to restore the NuGet packages
+5. Deploy the project to Azure.

 To learn how to deploy a .NET backend server project to Azure, see [How to: Publish the server project](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-dotnet-backend-how-to-use-server-sdk/#publish-server-project) in the .NET backend SDK topic.

 You Mobile App backend is now ready to use with your client app.

 ###Download and run the client project

 Once you have configured your Mobile App backend, you can either create a new client app or modify an existing app to connect to Azure.
-In this section, you download a universal Windows app template project that is customized to connect to your Mobile App backend.
+In this section, you download a Universal Windows app template project that is customized to connect to your Mobile App backend.

 1. Back in the **Quick Start** blade for your Mobile App backend, click **Create a new app** &gt; **Download**, then extract the compressed project files to your local computer.

-2. (Optional) Add the universal Windows app project to the solution with the server project.
+2. (Optional) Add the Universal Windows app project to the solution with the server project.
 This makes it easier to debug and test both the app and the backend in the same Visual Studio solution, if you choose to do so.

 3. With the Windows Store app as the startup project, press the F5 key to rebuild the project and start the Windows Store app.